Kazakh tenge slightly weakens against US dollar

 By Nargiz Sadikhova – Trend:

-Weighted average dollar rate during the session of Kazakhstan Stock Exchange on August 19, 2019, amounted to 386.83 tenge compared to 386.82 tenge per dollar on August 16, 2019, Trend reports with reference to the stock data.
+Weighted average dollar rate during the morning session of Kazakhstan Stock Exchange on August 23, 2019, has equaled 386.36 tenge meaning that Kazakh currency has weakened by 0.35 tenge against dollar, Trend reports with reference to the stock data.

-The minimum rate was at the level of 386.35 tenge per dollar, the maximum – 387.5 tenge, and the closing rate was 386.9 tenge per dollar.
-The volume of trading in US dollar amounted to over $125.460 million, and 287 currency transactions were made.
+In the exchange offices of Nur-Sultan and Almaty, the maximum selling rate of the US dollar was 387.6 tenge and 388.5 tenge respectively.

-In the exchange offices of Nur-Sultan and Almaty, the maximum selling rate of the American currency was 388 tenge and 389.5 tenge respectively.
+As of August 23, 2019, the official exchange rate set by National Bank of Kazakhstan stood at 386.04 tenge per one US dollar.

-As at August 19, 2019, the official exchange rate set by National Bank of Kazakhstan stood at 386.82 tenge per one US dollar.
+Official rate is set based on the results of the stock’s sessions of the previous day.

 ---